Call Center Technology is NOT Customer Service

-If you give us the choice of a center that only offered 1800 number voice service, was properly staffed, answered calls on time, employed agents that were masters of the product and service needs, were empowered to provide a high % of first call resolution and couple truly engage with customers on a positive level, you have a good chance to have world class service!
+If you give us the choice of a center that only offered 1800 number voice service, was properly staffed, answered calls on time, employed agents that we’re masters of the product and service needs, were empowered to provide a high % of first call resolution and a couple truly engage with customers on a positive level, you have a good chance to have world-class service!

 The industry needs to start talking more about how service is really done than on how we facilitate it.
 Looking at the Customer Experience feed on LinkedIn the ratio of technology to actual call center operations and agent management posts seem like 20:1.
 We wonder why there are so many companies with poor service.

-Now don’t get me wrong, we are a HUUUUUGEEEE supporter of the multi/omni-channel customer experience.
-We believe though that that these tools should be secondary to the customer experience.
+Now don’t get me wrong, we are a HUUUUUGEEEE supporter of the multi/omnichannel customer experience.
+We believe though that these tools should be secondary to the customer experience.
 You can’t BUY great service for your customers, too many companies make that mistake.
-A great agent experience only come from a lot of hard work that never ends.
+A great agent experience only comes from a lot of hard work that never ends.
 This included both agent and management.